 When using Vectornator on your Mac, you can customize your workspace in the Preferences menu.
-You can change things like your App theme or how layers work in your version of Vectornator.
-You can find these options by clicking the Vectornator dropdown in the top-left corner of the menu bar or by pressing <key>⌘ ,<key>.
+You can change the settings like your App Theme or how layers work in your version of Vectornator.
+You can find these options by clicking the Vectornator dropdown menu in the top-left corner of the menu bar or by pressing ~key~⌘ ,~key~.

 Here, you can change the:

-- Appearance, which gives you the option to choose Vectornator's UI Theme: Dark, Light, or System-based.
+- Appearance.
+This feature gives you the option to choose Vectornator's UI Theme: Dark, Light, or System-based.

-- Canvas, which lets you decide where you want a new element to be placed.
+- Canvas.
+This feature lets you decide where you want a new element to be placed.

 You can also customize the Appearance by going to the System Preferences > General and changing the Theme.
 This will give you the opportunity to change the highlight color for the buttons inside Vectornator and the color of the node selection handles.